tridecco/game-board/docs/API.md

 **Description:**

 Creates a deep copy of the `Board` instance.
-This means that a new `Board` object is created with the same map, grid, indexes, hexagons, history (if wanted), and event listeners (if wanted) as the original board.
+This means that a new `Board` object is created with the same map, grid, indexes, hexagons, history (if specified), and event listeners (if specified) as the original board.

 **Parameters:**